This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Siladen Island is included in Bunaken National Marine Park, one of the oldest protected areas in Indonesia.
-This tiny island located north of Sulawesi (formerly Celebes) Island is entirely fringed by coral reefs offering fabulous coral drop-offs where soft corals, sea anemones and sponges thrive.
-Siladen Island is in the heart of the Indonesian “coral triangle”, one of the World’s hotspots for biodiversity: the number of species inhabiting the reef is unparalleled and each snorkeling session will show you different wonders.
+Siladen Island is included in the Bunaken National Marine Park, one of the oldest protected areas in Indonesia.
+This tiny island located north of Sulawesi is entirely fringed by coral reefs.
+These reefs offer fabulous coral drop-offs where soft corals, sea anemones and sponges thrive.
+Siladen Island is in the heart of the Coral Triangle, one of the World’s hotspots for biodiversity.
+The number of species inhabiting the reef is unparalleled and each snorkeling session will provide you with different wonders to enjoy.

-How to get to Siladen Island for snorkeling?
+How to get to the Siladen snorkeling location

-If you’re staying on one of Bunaken Island’s many hotels (it is located only 3 kilometers away from Siladen), consider coming on a day trip and taking a boat (one-way trip: about $25).
-Some of the snorkeling excursions leaving from Bunaken also include a stopover in Siladen.
+Bunaken Island is only 2 miles from Siladen.
+If you are staying at one of the many hotels in Bunaken, consider taking a day trip and taking a boat.
+A one-way trip is about $25.
+Some of the snorkeling excursions leaving from Bunaken also include a stop over in Siladen.

 Siladen Island snorkeling tips